Nash-Healey: 1952

-Shipping costs were considerable and yet moderated by the trans-Atlantic success of Kelvinator in the European marketplace.
-From Kenosha, Wisconsin the Nash engines and drivetrains went to England for installation in the Healey-fabricated frames.
+Shipping costs were considerable and moderated by Kelvinator's trans-Atlantic success in the European marketplace.
+From Kenosha, Wisconsin, the Nash engines and drivetrains went to England for installation in the Healey-fabricated frames.
 Healey then sent the rolling chassis to Italy, where Pininfarina's craftsmen fashioned the bodywork and assembled the finished product.
 They were then exported to the U.S., with the car's complicated logistical process resulting in a $5,908 sticker price in 1953, approaching double the new Chevrolet Corvette's $3,513.